bagisto/bagisto-docs/src/advanced/queue-jobs-scheduling.md

 # Queue, Jobs & Scheduling

-Bagisto uses Laravel's queue system for background processing of indexing, data import/export, and search operations.
-By default, the queue runs synchronously (`sync` driver), but production environments should use an async driver like Redis or database.
+Bagisto uses Laravel's queue system for background processing of indexing, data imports, search operations and mail.
+The shipped `.env.example` sets `QUEUE_CONNECTION=sync`, so every job runs inside the request that dispatched it until you switch to an asynchronous driver and run a worker.

 ## Queue Configuration